Update

 Areas of Focus

-• Encourage drivers to travel during off-peak hours
+• Travel during off-peak hours

-• Encourage drivers to choose alternate destinations, if possible
+• Choose alternate destinations, if possible

 • Who is using the freeway network now?
 And why are they driving alone?